v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

 model integrated until the discontinuity time point, data reported, the DAE system reinitialised and integration resumed.

 The user-defined schedule can be implemented by overloading the :py:meth:`pyActivity.daeSimulation.Run` function.
-Here, a custom schedule (operating procedure) can be specified using the following functions from the :py:class:`pyActivity.daeSimulation` class:
+Here, a custom schedule can be specified using the following functions from the :py:class:`pyActivity.daeSimulation` class:

 - :py:meth:`pyActivity.daeSimulation.Integrate` integrates the system until the given time horizon is reached and reports the data after every reporting interval.
 If the ``stopCriterion`` argument is set to ``eStopAtModelDiscontinuity`` the simulation will be stopped